ionic-team/capacitor-site/docs-md/basics/configuring-your-app.md

     // A Boolean value that determines whether to hide native iOS logs or not
     // Default is false
     "hideLogs": true
-  },
-  "electron": {
-    // User agent of Capacitor WebView for Electron "overrideUserAgent": "my custom user agent for Electron",
-    // String to append to the original user agent of Capacitor WebView for Electron.
-    "appendUserAgent": "string to append for Electron", }
+  }
 }
 ```